This biodegradable 3D printed fashion is undoubtedly the couture of the future – that you’ll be able to make at home!

-Born in Ukraine but currently based in the USA, Daviy is an ecologist and clean technology industry manager who saw the emergence of 3D printing as an opportunity to repair some of the pressing human and environmental costs of clothing production.
-She has so far designed a line of organically manufactured activewear called WILDZ, and and began experimenting with 3D printing in 2016.
-She estimates that there are currently less than around ten designers worldwide regularly using 3D printing technology for fashion applications, putting her at the cutting edge of a new wave of design and manufacturing.
+Born in Ukraine but currently based in the USA, Eluxe Awards winner Daviy is an ecologist and clean technology industry manager.
+She saw the emergence of 3D printing as an opportunity to repair some of the pressing human and environmental costs of clothing production.
+The designer has so far designed a line of organically manufactured activewear called WILDZ, and began experimenting with 3D printing in 2016.
+Daviy estimates that there are currently less than around ten designers worldwide regularly using this technology for fashion.
+She’s definitely, therefore, on the cutting edge of a new wave of design and manufacturing.

-Daviy’s bespoke pieces are delicate, feminine and functional, and she believes that the technology she’s using to create them will drastically change the way fashion is designed and produced, potentially even replacing traditional clothes manufacturing altogether.
-“Filament is not ready to replace fabric completely just yet”, she says, “but it’s only a matter of time.
+Daviy’s bespoke pieces are delicate, feminine and functional.
+She firmly believes that the technology she’s using to create them will drastically change the way fashion is designed and produced.
+It may even replace traditional clothes manufacturing altogether.
+“Filament is not ready to replace fabric completely just yet”, she says.
+“But it’s only a matter of time.
 As it stands today, the technology is already good enough to create better clothes than certain materials, like leather.
-For example, I created a top and a skirt that look as if I used a laser to intricately cut them from a piece of leather, but it’s entirely flexible and biodegradable, vegetable based plastic.
+For example, I created a top and a skirt that look as if I used a laser to intricately cut them from a piece of leather.
+But it’s entirely flexible and biodegradable, vegetable based plastic.
 It was faster, cheaper, and more sustainable than using leather.”

 Daviy’s biggest driver is the desire to improve the environmental and social impacts of fashion design and clothing production, especially given that this is normally such a wasteful process, and the drive for profit makes it even worse: “Half of the textiles used in manufacturing turn into waste right at the very beginning of the manufacturing process,” Daviy explains, “and the fast-fashion industry uses cheap methods of production that often involve slavery.”
 She believes that by embracing 3D printing technology for fashion design, many of these problems can be curbed by putting the power to make clothes directly into the hands of the consumer.